Commercial and non-profit day care centres

 First point of contact: youth welfare office

-Daycare centres in the Bergisches Land region are run by different organisations.
-The youth welfare office can serve as the first source of information, as it has the task of advising parents on child daycare issues.
-This now also happens online, says Mader.
-"There are childcare portals where parents can find out about different services and facilities and can also contact the municipal facilities directly to register a place.
-Commercial facilities are also listed there from time to time."
-Another way to obtain information is through friends and acquaintances, i.e. word of mouth, as well as visiting a playground where you can talk to other parents.
-"Among other things, it turns out that parents do a lot of research online, especially if they don't yet live in the place where the child is to be looked after.
-And then there are also people who drive around, ask on site or use open days or parents' evenings to develop a gut feeling."
+Day-care centres in the Bergisch Land region are run by different organisations.
+The youth welfare office can serve as the first source of information, as it has the task of advising parents on child day-care issues.
+This now also happens online, Mader says. "“There are childcare portals where parents can find out about different services and facilities and can also contact the municipal facilities directly to register a place.
+Commercial facilities are also listed there from time to time.”
+Parents can also obtain information from their friends and acquaintances, i.e., word of mouth, as well as visiting a playground where you can talk to other parents.
+"Among other things, it turns out that parents do a lot of research online, especially if they don’t yet live in the place where the child is to be looked after.
+And then there are also people who drive around, ask on site or use open days or parents’ evenings to develop a gut feeling.”

 Uwe Blass

-Dr Marius Mader works at the Department of Social Pedagogy/Social Policy Fundamentals at the School of Human and Social Sciences at the University of Wuppertal.
+Dr Marius Mader works at the Department of Social Pedagogy/Socio-political Principles at the School of Human and Social Sciences at the University of Wuppertal.